 Health Complications – Is Early Menopause Dangerous?

-Early menopause puts excessive stress to a woman’s health and may expose her to several serious diseases.
+Early onset of menopause puts excessive stress to a woman’s health and may expose her to several serious diseases.
 As her body is not yet ready to undergo the hormonal changes accompanying Menopause, her physical, mental, and emotional wellness is put to risk.

 She faces an increased risk of mortality (or death at a young age), cardiovascular diseases (heart attack), neurological diseases (Alzheimer’s Disease), psychiatric diseases, and increased risk of fractures due to poor bone health.